dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 This is done using the suffix `!` operator, by placing it as a suffix to the expression.
-(Don't confuse this with Dart's "not" operator, which uses the same symbol:
+(Don't confuse this with Dart's "not" operator, which uses the same symbol):

 {:.include-lang}
 ```dart